Resource Saving via Ensemble Techniques for Quantum Neural Networks: Discussion

 The ansatz is implemented with the parametric transformations structured layer-wise with, for $\ell$ the number of layers, a total of $3\ell n$ parameters.
 It is thus defined as:

 The role of CNOT gates is the introduction of entanglement in the system, which would otherwise be efficiently classical simulable.
 We select as the observable $O = \sigma_z^{(0)}$, which operates on a single qubit.
 Local observables like this one are less susceptible to the barren plateau problem than global ones, for example, $O = \otimes_{i=1}^n \sigma_z^{(i)}$ (as noted in \cite{cerezo2021cost}).
+Note that the measurement on the first qubit depends nontrivially on the overall state due to the entanglement introduced by the chosen unitary.
 The quantum neural network described in our investigation is pictured in Figure \ref{fig:qnn}.

 \paragraph{Training of the model} To train models, we utilize a standard state-of-the-art gradient descent-based algorithm, ADAM.
-The Mean Squared Error (MSE) was selected as the loss function and error metric to evaluate the performances of the models in the regression tasks, as it is a standard error metric in supervised learning.
+The MSE was selected as the loss function and error metric to evaluate the performances of the models in the regression tasks, as it is a standard error metric in supervised learning.
 MSE was selected as the loss function to train the networks because it is more sensitive to larger errors.
-Categorical Cross Entropy (CCE) was used as the loss function for the classification task instead, while Accuracy score was employed as error metric to assess the goodness of the classification.
+Categorical Cross Entropy (CCE) was used as the loss function for the classification task instead, while Accuracy score was employed as the error metric to assess the goodness of the classification.
 Given the output $f$ of the model, the computation of its gradient $\nabla f$, which is required to calculate the gradient of the loss function, is accomplished using the parameter-shift rule \cite{schuld2019evaluating}, since the commonly-used finite difference method $\nabla f(x; \theta) \approx (f(x;\theta)-f(x;\theta+\epsilon))/\epsilon$ is highly susceptible to hardware noise.
-The optimization hyper-parameters used are the learning rate, set to $0.1$, and the number of training epochs, which was selected through empirical investigation (specifically, we carry out 150 training epochs to obtain the simulated results, while for QPU-based results, we perform just 10 epochs due to technological constraints on current hardware).
+The optimization hyper-parameters used are the learning rate, set to $0.1$, and the number of training epochs, which were selected through empirical investigation.
+Specifically, we carry out 150 training epochs to obtain the simulated noise-free results, while for noisy simulations and real QPU-based results, we perform just 100 and 10 epochs respectively, due to technological constraints on current hardware.